The Borussia Mönchengladbach Files

 first station as a player-coach.
 Rheydter SV was a stopover, Viktoria Köln a step backward.
 Borussia Mönchengladbach was my great stroke of luck — the “Buuren,” the farmers from the Lower Rhine.

-I started in Cologne with grand ambitions.
 As a founding member and player-coach, I wanted to turn the newly created club into a force.
 I believe I would have managed it too, had they let me work in peace.

 But “the boss” did not leave me alone — certainly not to do things my way.
 I wanted to gather young players from the region around me and shape them into a side that embodied my footballing ideas.
-Kremer wanted established stars, backed by the local economy, and he got them, usually without asking me.

 That arrangement was never going to work.